 useradd server -c "Server Administration" useradd fwiarda -c "Frits Wiarda" chmod 755 /home/server chmod 755 /home/fwiarda passwd server passwd fwiarda

 Note that with the chmod commands I make users home directories readable for all.
-The default for Fedora Core 6 Linux is that users home directories are strictly private.
+The default for CentOS 8 Linux is that users home directories are strictly private.
 I consider this not handy since my users are myself in different roles, and now and then perhaps a well trusted friend.

 I create a link /home/root as an alias to the root's home directory.
 I make the root's home directory world readable as well.
 Issuing the following commands does this: